 Another example of effective implementation and scaling of Agile Marketing is a global music streaming service.
 When scaling Agile, the organization's model functioned on "Autonomy and Alignment," dividing teams into "Squads, Chapters, Guilds, and Tribes."

 Additionally, these tiny, self-governing squads can innovate and then offer these updates without messing up another team's targets.
 Daily problem-solving is yet another major characteristic of how the company achieves success when scaling Agile.

-Agile Marketing is a marathon not a sprint.
-The implementation of Agile isn’t something that organizations can execute within a few months or even a year.
-It involves continuous development via introspection, feedback and improvement of procedures.
-As opposed to traditional marketing, the Agile method is primarily customer-focused, budget-conscious, involves deep learning, brief, adaptive reiterations and collaboration across functions.
-Agile Marketing has outgrown the myth of simply being a trend perpetuated by the tech-world.
+Agile Marketing is a marathon, not a sprint.
+The implementation of Agile isn't something that organizations can execute within a few months or even a year.
+It involves continuous development via introspection, feedback, and improvement of procedures.
+As opposed to traditional marketing, the Agile method is primarily customer-focused and budget-conscious and involves deep learning, brief, adaptive reiterations, and collaboration across functions.
+Agile Marketing has outgrown the myth of simply being a trend perpetuated by the tech world.
 The future is looking increasingly Agile.